mightyoctopus/llm-powered-automated-job-discovery-system/README.md

   Generates search queries using an LLM

 * **SearchService**
-  Integrates SerpAPI and Exa for job discovery
+  Integrates SerpAPI and Exa for job discovery on the internet

 * **DataNormalizer**
   Converts raw results into a unified format